All Episodes

 Yes.

-But as soon as fracking came into play and brought the gas prices down, that's when the RV industry saw boom.
+But as soon as fracking came into play and brought the gas prices down, that's when the RV industry saw a boom.

-And that what caused that.
+And that what caused that?

 Now, but you know, Obama went to Elkhart in 2009.

-As soon as he was, he was promoting her, he'd either signed it and was promoting it or getting ready to sign the stimulus, the porculus package, and he was making the claim that El Cart was exactly the kind of place he was talking about was going to benefit from this massive, massive government spending program.
+And he was making the claim that Elkhart was exactly the kind of place he was talking about was going to benefit from this massive, massive government spending program.

 It was going to resuscitate the economy.